Spyro-Soft/scargo/docs/source/guides/scargo-x86.rst

     scargo run --profile Release --skip-build

-After running the command we will see *Hello world!* text in terminal.
+After running the command we will see *Hello world!* text in the terminal.
-If project wasn't build for the profile that we want to run, scargo will automatically build it first.
+If the project wasn't built for the profile that we want to run, scargo will automatically build it first.

 Debugging
 ---------